 A Word About Google Fi Device Protection

-The Google Fi device protection will cost you $5 to $7 per month and covers things like: cracked screens, spills, and device malfunctions.
+The Google Fi device protection will cost you $5 to $7 per month and covers things like: cracked screens, spills, and device malfunctions, and in some cases even theft.
+Here is an overview of the device protection rates for some devices.
+To see the whole list, and to learn more, visit Google Fi’s website.

 Bring an Additional Data Only Device to Google Fi

-Samsung Galaxy Tab S2 or newer (US Versions)
+Samsung Galaxy Tabs S2 or newer (US versions)

 Republic Wireless Phone Options